-Inspiration for the authors of this chapter to have worked together draws upon a dream long held by coauthor Murdena Marshall (and undoubtedly shared with many other Aboriginal Elders), namely, that one day the educational mainstream will recognize the Indigenous sciences alongside the Western sciences (Bartlett 2011).
-The understandings we bring forward are grounded in efforts to do exactly that at the postsecondary level within an initiative called "Integrative Science" guided by "Two-Eyed Seeing" even as we acknowledge the "cultural mismatch" that CCL (2007) identified as a major barrier in science education for Aboriginal students and the "irreconcilable beliefs" that Winder (2005) identified as a general challenge for integrative research.
-We realize that good intention towards having different cultural knowledges and ways of knowing work together is only one piece, albeit essential, within the exceedingly challenging process of actually doing so, yet we believe that the world's diverse cultures contain rich insights and approaches that can help address complex issues in today's world, if appropriately and respectfully recognized, honoured, and harnessed.
-For example, we need to consider policies and actions that promote healthy human communities within the scientific mainstream's understandings that humans are participants in ecosystems hand-in-hand with Indigenous understandings that there is spiritual interconnectiveness among people and the land-water-air.
-Congruent with emerging theory for transdisciplinary research (sensu "Concept B" of Pohl 2010, and see td-net website), we have found within our research journey that engagement in colearning is exceedingly important.
-We emphasize developing shared abilities to respectfully work with our different epistemologies and ontologies, see with the strengths or best in our different worldviews (i.e. employ Two-Eyed Seeing), find common ground in innovative and meaningful ways, use visuals to complement and extend our word-based concepts, and engage other approaches that enable newer (to the academy) forms of research inquiry and community participation (while continuing to value the more familiar, conventional methodologies).
+The inspiration for the authors draws upon a dream long held by co-author Murdena Marshall (and undoubtedly shared with many other Aboriginal Elders): namely, that one day the educational mainstream will recognize the Indigenous sciences alongside the Western sciences (Bartlett 2011).
+Our work is grounded in efforts to do exactly that at the post-secondary level within an initiative called "Integrative Science" guided by "Two-Eyed Seeing" even as we acknowledge the "cultural mismatch" that CCL (2007) identified as a major barrier in science education for Aboriginal students and the "irreconcilable beliefs" that Winder (2005) identified as a general challenge for integrative research.
+We realize that good intentions towards having different cultural knowledges and ways of knowing work together is only one piece, albeit essential, within the exceedingly challenging process of actually doing so, yet we believe that the world's diverse cultures contain rich insights and approaches that can help address complex issues in today's world, if appropriately and respectfully recognized, honoured, and harnessed.
+We emphasize developing shared abilities to respectfully work with our different epistemologies and ontologies, see with the strengths or the best in our different worldviews (i.e. employ Two-Eved Seeing), find common ground in innovative and meaningful ways, use visuals to complement and extend our word-based concepts, and engage other approaches that enable newer (to the academy) forms of research inquiry and community participation (while continuing to value the more familiar, conventional methodologies).